Netherlands women's national cricket team: 1990s

 They again finished third in the European Championship in 1990, and finished fourth the following year.
 The 1993 World Cup was again a disappointment, with another last place finish.
 1995 saw them again finish third in the European Championship.

 1997 was a busy year for the Dutch team, travelling to the Mikkelberg-Kunst-und-Cricket Center in Germany to play two ODIs against Denmark, a trip they repeated in 1998.
-They also visited Sri Lanka for a three match ODI series against the hosts, which they won 2–1, which remains their sole ODI series victory.
-This was followed by the World Cup, in which they avoided last place by reaching the quarter finals before being knocked out by Australia.
+They also visited Sri Lanka for a three match ODI series against the hosts, which they won 2–1.
+That remains the sole ODI series victory for the Dutch team.
+This was followed by the World Cup, in which they reached the quarter-finals.

-1999 saw another tour to Sri Lanka, where they lost the five match ODI series 5–0.
-This was followed by a last place finish in the European Championship in Denmark.
+1999 was a year with a steep learning curve when another tour to Sri Lanka, where they suffered a 5–0 defeat in the five-match ODI series.
+After the European Championship in Denmark the Dutch rebuilt their squad and structure.

 2000s

-2000 saw the Dutch team's fourth and, to date, final World Cup appearance, where they again finished last.
-This was followed in 2001 by a tour to Pakistan where the hosts went 4–0 up in the seven match ODI series before the Netherlands won the final three games.
-Later in the year saw another third-place finish in the European Championship.
+2000 saw the Dutch team's fourth World Cup appearance, where they finished last.
+This was followed in 2001 by a tour to Pakistan. the hosts took a 4–0 lead in the seven match ODI series but the Netherlands bounced back admirably winning the final three games.
+Later in the year saw a third-place finish in the European Championship.

-Their only cricket in 2002 was a three match ODI series against New Zealand, which saw three heavy defeats, two by more than 200 runs.
+Their cricket in 2002 was a three match ODI series against New Zealand, which the Dutch were unable to win.
 The following year they hosted the 2003 IWCC Trophy, the inaugural edition of what is now the World Cup Qualifier.
-They needed to finish in the top two to gain qualification for the 2005 World Cup, but could only manage third place.
+The Dutch finished third, but only the two finalists qualified for the 2005 World Cup.

 Their next international engagement was the European Championship in 2005, finishing in fourth place.
-2006 saw a two match ODI series against Ireland, which they lost 2–0.
-The year did see some good news for them though, as the ICC announced that the top ten women's teams would have Test and ODI status.
-Their third-place finish in the IWCC Trophy in 2003, meant that the Dutch were included in this top ten.
+2006 saw a two match ODI series against Ireland which was lost.
+Good news came from the ICC which announced that the top ten women's teams would have Test and ODI status.
+Their third-place finish in the IWCC Trophy in 2003 meant that the Dutch were included in this top ten.
 In February 2008 the Dutch women retained their test status for another four years by reaching the semi-final of the Women's Cricket World Cup Qualifier.

+2020s

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 The Netherlands were named in the 2021 ICC Women's T20 World Cup Europe Qualifier regional group, alongside five other teams.

+In May 2022 the ICC gave the Netherlands women ODI status together with PNG, Thailand, Scotland and the USA.

 After a Netherlands women's cricket team bilateral series in Thailand, in November 2022, the team were given their first ever WODI Ranking.
+An ODI win over higher-ranked Thailand gave the Netherlands their best global ranking ever (12th).

+In April and May the Netherlands played in the ICC T20 World Cup Global Qualifier in Abu Dhabi, missing the semi finals on net run rate.